coderaiser/putout/docs/operators.md

 - Annotate each call with `// THROWS <expected error message>`
 - Add a blank line before each `// THROWS` comment for readability
 - Test at least:
-  - Wrong number of arguments -> `Expected 2 arguments, but got 1`
-  - Wrong argument type -> `Argument of type 'number' is not assignable to parameter of type '...'`

 ### Integration in `putout`